Pinafore/nlp-hw/tfidf_guesser/README.md

     tokenizer does support n-grams, which may help you in the extra credit (but consume more memory):
     https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html
-7.  *Do not focus on buzzer accuracy*!
+7.  *Do not focus on buzzer accuracy to early*!
 When your guesser is broken, all of the guesses will be wrong and you'll trivially get perfect buzz accuracy (always wait).
 Unless you're going for going after extra credit, you should pay attention to precision and recall (which are specific to the guesser).
 8. That said, accuracy comes from the buzzer; if you have a bad